-KANOST, LAURA, Assistant Professor of Spanish.
+KANOST, LAURA, Associate Professor of Spanish.
 BA 2001 Kansas State University; MA 2003, PhD 2007 University of Kansas.
 Research interests: Disability studies, women writers, translation, and service learning

 KARLIN, KATHERINE, Associate Professor of English.
 MFA 2004, University of Pittsburgh, PhD 2009, University of Southern California.

 KNOBLAUCH, ABBY, Associate Professor of English.
 PhD 2008, University of New Hampshire.
 Research interests: The Intersection of gender languague, and power; maverick rhetorics; and teacher development.

 KURTZ, DONALD, Associate Professor of Sociology, Anthropology and Social Work.
 BSW 1997, Washburn University; MSW 1999, University of Kansas; PhD 2006, Kansas State University.

 LEADER-PICONE, CAMERON, Associate Professor of English.
 BA 2003, Yale University; MA 2006, Harvard University; PhD 2009, Harvard University.

 LONGMUIR, ANNE, Associate Professor and Coordinator of Instructional Technology of English .
 MA 1996, PhD 2003, University of Edinburgh.

 LULY, SARA, Assistant Professor of Modern Languages, BA 2002, State University of New York, MA 2004, Michigan State University, PhD 2011, The Ohio State University.

 MATLOCK, WENDY, Associate Professor of English.
 PhD 2003, Ohio State University.
 Research interests: medival studies and renaissance literature and humanities, British literature, and women in literature; the cultural significance of Middle English debate poems from the thirteenth through fifteenth centuries.

 MCCREA, HEATHER, Associate Professor of History.
 PhD, Stony Brook University, 2002.
 Research interests: Colonial and Modern Mexico; Peasant and Indigenous Studies; History of Public Health, Medicine and Disease, and Environmental History

 MUTURI, NANCY, Associate Professor of Journalism and Mass Communications.
 BA 1989, MA, 1998, University of Iowa; PhD 2002, University of South Carolina.
 Research interests: Gender and health communication with a focus on HIV/AIDS prevention, communication & social change.

 NEL, PHILIP W., Professor of English.
 BA 1992, University of Rochester; MA 1993, PhD 1997, Vanderbilt University.

-PAKASTE, MERVI, Assistant Professor of Art.
+PAKASTE, MERVI, Associate Professor of Art.
 MFA 2004 Penn State University; BFA 2000, Edinboro University of Pennsylvania.

 PETILLO, APRIL, Assistant Professor of American Ethnic Studies.
 MA, American University; PhD, University of Arizona.